Mazotis/ffmpeg-on-clear-linux/README.md

 Although testing was done using a NVIDIA GPU, the Intel(R) Media SDK is included during the build process.
 For NVIDIA GPUs, this requires the proprietary driver to be installed under ```/opt/nvidia```.
 Optionally install CUDA for extra hardware acceleration capabilities.
 See installation guides [NVIDIA Drivers](https://docs.01.org/clearlinux/latest/tutorials/nvidia.html) and [NVIDIA CUDA Toolkit](https://docs.01.org/clearlinux/latest/tutorials/nvidia-cuda.html).

-For NVIDIA hardware, set your GPU's [compute capability](https://en.wikipedia.org/wiki/CUDA) in ```localenv```.
+Set your GPU's [compute capability](https://en.wikipedia.org/wiki/CUDA) in ```localenv```.
 The file resides at the top-level and is ignored by Git.
 For example, the GeForce GTX 1660 model supports max ```7.5``` compute capability.
+Omit this step is using a non-NVIDIA GPU.

 ```text
 cudaarch="compute_75"  # Turing
 cudacode="sm_75"
 ```

-Enable ```ForceCompositionPipeline``` for a better desktop experience, especially when moving/resizing a terminal window while playing a video.
+Optionally, enable ```ForceCompositionPipeline``` for a better desktop experience, especially when moving/resizing a terminal window while playing a video.
 This can be done at the device level by adding/editing a file ```/etc/X11/xorg.conf.d/nvidia-device.conf```.
 Replace ```MODEL_STRING``` with your actual GPU model (i.e. GTX 1660).
 Finally reboot for the change to take effect.

 ```text
 Section "Device"